Nietism/paper-list-pub/README.md

     It provides a unified view of three representative PEFT methods (adapter, prefix tuning and LoRA).
 Authors also proposed three variants: Parallel Adapter, Multi-head Parallel Adapter and Scaled Parallel Adapter and conducted further experiments and discussions.
 Insightful.

-### Model Architecture/Training and Tuning/Decoding 🚋
+### Model Architecture / Training and Tuning / Decoding 🚋

 + **Attention is All You Need.**